AlexOliveiraaDev/nested-menu-reactjs/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to:
+Please ensure you:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Write tests for new features
+4. Ensure all tests pass (`npm run test`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request

 ## 📄 License